symphatixe/GoCoding-Python/[1]/README.md

 # Band Name Generator

-The purpose of this task is to take two user inputs and concatenate the Strings and print them out.
+The purpose of this task is to take two user inputs and concatenate Strings and print them out.

 ### Skills:
-- Understand how to user Python user input
+- Understand how to use Python user input
 - Store the user input inside of a variable and then use it inside a print statement using concatenation